NSFatalError/Probing/README.md

 ## Examples

 The `CHANGED` and `ADDED` comments highlight how the view model in the examples has been adapted to support testing with `ProbeTesting`.
-As you can see, the required changes are small and don’t require any architectural shift.
+As you can see, the changes are minimal and don’t require any architectural shift.

 ### Observing State Transitions